Aicent-Stack/aicent/README.md

 - GTIOT: Edge runtime (e.g., WebAssembly on-device) with RPKI client.

 This architecture turns your 5-domain biological model into a **deployable, measurable, revenue-generating AI organism** — one that perceives, thinks, values, secures, and acts entirely autonomously.

-Ready to go deeper?
-- Want me to output the full RTTP protocol spec in RFC format?
-- Or generate a visual system diagram (architecture poster)?
-- Or draft the developer whitepaper / API reference?

-Just say the word — we iterate live.
-The stack is alive.
-Let’s ship it. 🚀